eaoui/Neveshtan/README.md

 # Coming Soon

 ## What am I doing?
-* Translating theme to English
+* Translating to English
-* Making theme translation-ready
+* Making translation-ready
 * Working on the Wiki page
-* Tweaking the theme
-* Testing theme for Wordpress repo
+* Testing for Wordpress repo
 * Building demo
 * Working on comments
 * Working on some issues
+* Tweaking
 * ...

 Then I will push it right into this repository.